canonical/open-documentation-academy/landscape/how-to/install-landscape-server-on-microsoft-azure.md

 ### Connect `Azure` with your Microsoft Azure account

 The Azure CLI's default authentication method for logins uses a web browser and access token to sign in.

-Run the `az login` command:
+To login, run:
 ```
 az login
 ```

-If the Azure CLI can open your default browser, it initiates authorisation code flow and opens the default browser to load an Azure sign-in page.
+If the Azure CLI can open your default browser, it will open the default browser and load an Azure sign-in page for you to sign in with your Azure account.
+Otherwise, it will instruct you to open a browser page and enter the code displayed in your terminal.

 Sign in with your account credentials in the browser.
+For more information on signing in with the Azure CLI, see [Microsoft's documentation on signing in interactively with the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli-interactively).

 ## Provision Azure resources and deploy